Child Protection Policy

 5.2.
 Nipperbout acknowledges that abuse does occur in our society and is vigilant about identifying signs and reporting concerns.
 We are are committed to safeguarding the children placed within our care and also any child that our employees may come into contact with.

 5.3.
 Nipperbout has a duty to protect its employees from false allegations.
 Policies and procedures are there to protect both the child and adult.
-If procedures are followed it will reduce the opportunities for abuse to occur within the setting.
+If procedures are followed it will reduce the opportunities for abuse to occur within the setting, but also support staff, children and parents to be confident that safeguarding is taken seriously and always addressed.

-• Ensure all staff understand their responsibilities in identifying and reporting abuse
+• Ensuring all staff understand their responsibilities in identifying and reporting abuse.

-• Ensuring safe recruitment practices and safe working practice are in place and followed at all times
+• Ensuring robust safer recruitment practices and safe working practices are in place and followed at all times, to deter unsuitable people from applying to work for Nipperbout.

-• Ensuring procedures for recognition and referral where there are welfare or child protection concerns
+• Ensuring robust procedures for recognition and referral, where there are welfare or child protection concerns, are in place and followed consistently.

 • Promoting partnership working with parents and other professionals